dut-laowang/PCLMM/README.md

  c) MultiPCL detector.
 A cross-attention mechanism.

  ![Our framework for this paper.](https://github.com/dut-laowang/PCLMM/blob/main/figure/P8.PNG)

+# Updation
+**February 9, 2025** – 🔥 The Annotation_Link.csv containing the original video links has been updated.

 # Dataset
 We have uploaded the original link of the video corresponding to each annotation in the file **data/ Annotation_Link**.
 Some links have been marked as "privacy limitation" due to copyright issues.